Photo by RoAll

-Our community, though it is grown considerably in recent years, has it's roots in farming and the agricultural industry that surrounds it.
+Our community, though it has grown considerably in recent years, has it’s roots in farming and the agricultural industry that surrounds it.
 As I stood there waiting my turn, I listened as farmer after farmer approached the good man and asked him to pray for rain.

 Of course, everything was on schedule and barring anything beyond the usual small hiccups, the picnic was destined for success.
 Unless it rained.

 “I suppose it’s a lot to ask since half the parish just ask you to pray for rain, but there is rain predicted for next Sunday.
 I was going to ask you to pray for good weather but…”

 He laughed and told me everything would work out.